lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 When creating objects, we need to define their structure, sometimes with other structures.
 All structures inherit these types:

 - `sType`: The structure type (required).
 Although this is required in regular C/C++ Code, LWJGL provides a convenience method to set it automatically, named `sType$Default`.
 This method does ot require the `sType` field to be set.
-In this book we will not use this method so you can compare easily with C/C++ code.
+In this book, we will not use this method, so you can compare easily with C/C++ code.
 - `pNext`: Pointer to an extension-specific structure.
 - `flags`: Often unused, but intended for specific behaviors.

 ##### Vk\*.Buffer & .calloc()

 Sometimes Vulkan expects a list of objects, either with a single element or multiple.
 In these cases, we have to create a Buffer object, which is a subclass of most objects.
 Either way, we still have to run a `calloc` command in order to create the object.
-For a singular item, use `calloc(stack)`, and for multiple, use `calloc(x, stack)`, where x is the amount of items in the list.
+For a singular item, use `calloc(stack)`, and for multiple, use `calloc(x, stack)`, where x is the number of items in the list.

 Back to the constructor: